catseye/The-Dossier/article/A Basic Theory of Video Games.md

 There are two other things to note about the states of a video game:

 *   They extend outside of the game itself.
-Arcade games would have an "attract mode", which might include a pre-recorded demonstration of the game being played, but even simple home games generally have a title screen or something before a new game begins, and that title screen is a state too.
+Coin-op arcade games have an "attract mode", which might include a pre-recorded demonstration of the game being played, but even simple home games generally have a title screen or something before a new game begins, and that title screen is a state too.

 *   They are composed of smaller states, sometimes sub-state machines.
-    For instance, in an "attract mode" state, the machine might switch between showing a title screen, the list of high scores, and a summary of the rules, each showing for 5 seconds — these are sub-states of the "attract mode" state.
+    For instance, in the "attract mode" state, the machine might switch between showing a title screen, the list of high scores, and a summary of the rules, each displayed for 5 seconds — these are sub-states of the "attract mode" state.
 Or, during the game itself, there might be 12 spaceships on the screen, each with its own state (position and velocity).
-You could also call those sub-states, but here they compose differently — the state of the "game screen" is a kind of product of those 12 states.
+You could also call those sub-states, but here they compose differently — you could say the state of the "game screen" is the "Cartesian product" of those 12 states.

-There are virtually an endless number of ways these states can be combined, and even listing the most common patterns would probably be outside the scope of this article.
+There are virtually an endless number of ways these configurations of states can be combined and implemented, and even listing the most common patterns would probably be outside the scope of this article.
 But to try to give a single, illustrative example, here are how the state logic for a very simple video game might appear inside the video-updating loop given in the previous section:

 *   Wait for the VBI to begin.
 *   Update the video RAM based on the current game state: